pgRouting/workshop/docs/chapters/geoext_client.rst

 	:language: html

-In the header we include all the javascript and css needed for the application, we also define a function to be run when the page is load.
+In the header we include all the javascript and css needed for the application, we also define a function to be run when the page is loaded (Ext.onReady).

 This function creates a `GeoExt.MapPanel
 <http://www.geoext.org/lib/GeoExt/widgets/MapPanel.html>`_ with an
 OpenStreetMap layer centered to Barcelona.
-In this code, no OpenLayers.Map is explicitly created; the GeoExt.MapPanel do this for you: it takes the map object, the center and the zoom and create a map instance accordingly.
+In this code, no OpenLayers.Map is explicitly created; the GeoExt.MapPanel do this under the hood: it takes the map options, the center and the zoom and create a map instance accordingly.

 To allow our users to get directions, we need to provide: